Daniele Polencic

 Also, there's no guarantee that Pod 2 is selected after Pod 1 as the destination.

-Now that you're familiar with how Services work let's have a look at more exciting scenarios.
+Now that you know how services work, let's look at more exciting scenarios.

 Long-lived connections don't scale out of the box in Kubernetes